TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.6.md

 ---

-And Lot went out unto them to the door, and shut the door after him.
+Lot went out to them to the door, and shut the door after him.